jpoehnelt/blog/src/posts/apps-script-async-await.md

 11:44:38 AM	Notice	Execution completed
 ```

-However, to verify that the code is actually running asynchronously, I removed the `await WebAssembly.instantiate` which results in:
+However, to verify that the code is actually running asynchronously, I removed the `await WebAssembly.instantiate` which resulted in:

 ```javascript
 11:45:57 AM	Notice	Execution started